ThinkEQ/assembly-solutions-ltd/src/pages/product-category/cable-assembly.md

         #### Cable Assembly Prototype & Production

         For all new cable assembly and cable preparation products, we create a sample prototype.
-This to ensure it meets customer approval and also helps to avoid any issues that could occur in future build including; part availability, quality processes or cost of components.
+This to ensure it meets customer approval and also helps to avoid any issues that could occur in future build, such as part availability or quality processes.

         Manufacturing a prototype is a process we carry out for the introduction of all new cable assembly and [cable preparation assemblies](/cable-preparation).
 It helps to reveal any design flaws that could affect functionality, but also potential problems in the supply chain or manufacturing processes.
 A sample is good practice to ensure production is streamlined and efficient for the future volume builds.